India’s Hydrogen Purchase Obligation

 Green Hydrogen Standard Notified Done

-MNRE legally notifies the “Green Hydrogen Standard for India”, officially setting the boundary threshold at 2 kg CO₂e per kg of H₂.
-This provides the foundational legal definition required for any future mandate.
+MNRE legally notified the "Green Hydrogen Standard for India", officially setting the boundary threshold at 2 kg CO₂e per kg of H₂.
+This essentially provided the foundational legal definition required for any future mandate to function.

 Apr 2025